Coronavirus Work Rights | UK Advice for Coronavirus from Unite

 Detailed advice on isolation is provided by all UK health authorities’ dedicated COVID-19 hubs (links above) and read the latest PHE version of guidance on coronavirus and isolation.

 The advice on who should self-isolate is something that has changed several times as the situation evolves.
 Whilst previous advice on self-isolation applied only to those travelling back from an area where COVID-19 was known to be prevalent or present with symptoms or in close contact with someone with COVID-19, this has changed.

-Current advice (see last update time/date above) is if you have symptoms of coronavirus infection (COVID-19), however mild, do not leave your home for at least 7 days (14 days if you live with others) from when your symptoms started.
+Current advice (see last update time/date above) is if you have symptoms of coronavirus infection (COVID-19), however mild, do not leave your home for at least 10 days from when your symptoms started.

-if you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill;
+if you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 10 days.
+The 10-day period starts from the day when the first person in the house became ill;

 if you can, move any vulnerable individuals (such as the elderly and those with underlying health conditions) out of your home, to stay with friends or family for the duration of the home isolation period;

 if you cannot move vulnerable people out of your home, stay away from them as much as possible.

 The most common symptoms of coronavirus (COVID-19) are recent onset of:

 a loss of, or change in, your normal sense of taste or smell (anosmia)